jasonpincin/concurrent-queue/README.md

 ### queue.maxSize

 An integer property representing the maximum number of items that may be pending in the queue.
 This defaults to `Infinity`, but may be re-assigned.
 An integer value must be assigned to this property.
 This property may also be set by calling the `limit()` function and passing an object with the `maxSize` property.

+### queue.softMaxSize

+An integer property representing the maximum number of items that may be pending in the queue before warnings are produced.
+This defaults to `Infinity`, but may be re-assigned.
+An integer value must be assigned to this property.
+This property may also be set by calling the `limit()` function and passing an object with the `softMaxSize` property.

 ### errors